 Eastern Oregon University Continuing Education

-For qualifying Union County residents, GED Ready Practice Test and GED Testing fees are paid.
-Please contact EOU Continuing Education for more information.
+GED prep classes are free, and for qualifying Union County residents, GED Ready Practice Test and GED Testing fees are paid.
+Please get in touch with EOU Continuing Education for more information.

 Training and Employment Consortium (@La Grande WorkSource)